 Berrington Hall's volunteer seamstresses

 A couple of years ago a small group of women wanted to make the Georgian style of Berrington come to life through costume.
-They hatched a plan to recreate this historically fashionable period in a way that everyone could enjoy.
+They created a plan to recreate this historically fashionable period in a way that everyone could enjoy.

 So, joining together to form a group of sewing volunteers, they set about creating a whole host of costumes that could be tried on and worn by our visitors.